 The Credit Union is a shareholder of National Consulting Ltd. National Consulting Ltd. provides services for a fee to the Credit Union in the normal course of operations.
-In 2022, the Credit Union advanced a promissory note in the amount of \$40,000 to National Consulting Ltd. (refer to Note 8).
+The Credit Union advanced a promissory note in the amount of \$40,000 to National Consulting Ltd. in 2022, with repayment of \$4,000 per year commencing 2024 (refer to Note 7).

-16. Capital management
+15. Capital management